onx3/Astroids/README.md

 #  Astroids

-"Astroids" is a 2D game engine project inspired by the timeless arcade classic "Asteroids."
-Built using C++ with SFML for rendering and Box2D for collision simulation, this project emphasizes a custom architecture that revolves around a "GameManager" for centralized control and a flexible "GameObject" system.
-These systems form the backbone of the engine, enabling modular, reusable components to handle behaviors like rendering, physics, and input.
-By designing these foundational systems, I gained hands-on experience with game engine architecture, prioritizing scalability and maintainability over shortcuts offered by prebuilt engines like Unity or Unreal.
-This project reflects my commitment to understanding the core mechanics of game development from the ground up.
-Below are several screenshots from the game—and yes, the "Astroids" do have muscular arms.
-A typo turned into a feature, and I decided to embrace the idea of buff, gym-loving space rocks.
+"Astroids" is a 2D game engine project inspired by the classic arcade game Asteroids.
+Developed in C++ using SFML for rendering and Box2D for collision simulation, the project is built around a custom architecture featuring a centralized GameManager and a flexible GameObject system.
+These components form the foundation of the engine, enabling modular and reusable features for rendering, physics, and input handling.

+This project allowed me to dive deep into game engine architecture, prioritizing scalability and maintainability over relying on prebuilt engines like Unity or Unreal.
+It reflects my commitment to understanding the core mechanics of game development from the ground up.

+And yes, the "Astroids" do have muscular arms!
+What started as a typo became a unique feature, embracing the concept of gym-loving, buff space rocks.
+Below are several screenshots showcasing the game and its quirky twist.

 ## Pictures
 ![Game Screenshot](Astroids/Art/Astroids.png)